For minorities, finding business loans can feel daunting. Do minority business loans even exist? The truth may surprise you.

 ● Big banks like collateral, and small businesses are less likely to have sufficient collateral for the loans they need.
 They are more likely to be leasing assets than larger businesses may own and offer as collateral.

-● They also like to see a personal credit score of at least 680.
+● They also like to see a personal credit score of at least the high 600s.
 Many small businesses, especially those that are less than 3 years old, do not have this.

 So, what are small businesses to do if they need funding?
 What if the specific minority business loans are not enough?
 Consider these other options.